-I am a PhD Candidate in Economics at the University of Turku.
+I am a postdoctoral researcher in the Department of Economics at the University of Turku.
 My research interests include macroeconomics, economic growth and firm dynamics.

 with Oskari Vähämaa